 Grizzly bears arrive at Brooks Falls in June and July to fish for salmon © oksana.perkins / Shutterstock

 Most trails are snow free by June, and Denali National Park opens its main road to buses.
-Road trippers rejoice as the Top of the World highway opens for traffic, music lovers descend on Anchorage for the Spenard Jazz Fest, and magic unfolds at the Midnight Sun Festival in Fairbanks.
+Road trippers rejoice as the Top of the World highway opens for traffic.
+Music lovers descend on Anchorage for the Spenard Jazz Fest, and magic unfolds at the Midnight Sun Festival in Fairbanks.

 By July, most trails are accessible, migrating salmon attract humongous bears to riverbanks in Katmai National Park and Kodiak Island, and the fishing season is in full swing.
-The World Eskimo-Indian Olympics showcase the survival skills and athletic abilities of the Indigenous peoples and celebrates their culture.
+The World Eskimo-Indian Olympics showcases the survival skills and athletic abilities of the Indigenous peoples and celebrates their culture.

 The continued sunshine means the landscape is almost fully defrosted come August.
 Take advantage of this with long-distance hikes on high-elevation trails and kayaking excursions.
 Stay wary of hungry bears in search of ripe berries.
 The Alaska State Fair kicks off with a series of concerts and celebrations.

-Cruise traffic starts to slow down in September, and hikers get the chance to glimpse the northern lights while on the trail.
+Cruise traffic starts to slow down in September and hikers get the chance to glimpse the northern lights while on the trail.
 Prices start to drop as the season slows down and fall rolls in early in the north.

-Although it may rain or snow more often than in summer, Alaska's shoulder season is worth considering for lower rates © chaolik / Getty Images
+Alaska's shoulder season is worth considering for lower rates © chaolik / Getty Images

 Expect plenty of rain and perhaps a little snow, and bear in mind that a lot of businesses shut up shop when the cruisers go home.
 As a result, you’ll need to be more self-sufficient during the shoulder months.
 April brings the spring melt, and everyone starts looking toward the summer bonanza.